Skip to article frontmatterSkip to article content

 Exterior Derivative

-The exterior derivative dd is defined using the following rules / definitions for differential forms:
+The exterior derivative dd is defined via the following rules / definitions for differential forms:

 One can use the formulas from the section “Antisymmetric Tensors” above to evaluate these antisymmetric derivatives.
 We show examples of this below.
 We first compute the exterior derivative using differential forms and the above rules, and then we do exactly the same operations using tensors.